 That always irked Kiluron.
 What was the point of having a Prime, if not to make exceptions to the laws based on the circumstances?
 Knowing that there was no swaying Wezzix did not make it any easier to be a bystander to his arguments over the matter.
 Granted, Kiluron was feeling much less sympathetic toward Captain Lorick’qu since his men had been caught spying.

-“Your generosity am very strange,” Captain Lorick’qu observed.
+“Your generosity am very strange,” Captain Lorick’qu remarked.
 “I to return to my ship.”
 He bowed stiffly.
 “Good day.”

 Wezzix rose, and bowed back, before watching Captain Lorick’qu stalk angrily from the hall.
 He turned and looked at Borivat.
 “That could have gone better,” he remarked.

 A day later, the Rofthox glided over the ice to the Isle of Blood, along with its crew.
-A delegation of Blood Priests took its place, joining with an uncomfortable collection of Merolate’s own soldiers and scholars, to make their way to Heart City.
+A delegation of Blood Priests took its place, joining with an uncomfortable collection of Merolate’s own soldiers and scholars, led by one of Borivat’s trusted friends, Daribro, to make their way to Heart City.
 Prime Wezzix stood with Borivat, watching the iceship fade into the distance.

 “Do you think that we’ll hear from the Hiblanicho again?”
 Wezzix asked.
 “Is an alliance still possible?”